vuestorefront/vue-storefront/packages/core/docs/community/sponsorship-program.md

 ## How long will the sponsorship be offered for the developer?

-The developer will continuously offer the sponsorship program as long as he is actively working on the selected sponsored projects.
+We will continuously offer the sponsorship program to the developers as long as they actively work on the selected sponsored projects.

 ## How is the sponsorship being paid?